 I’m sleeping under the bridge with other people.
 I have no money and no way of communicating with my family.
 I’m really tired.
 Nobody takes care of us, nobody asks me how I’m feeling or how I’m living.Migrant living in Roja River settlement, northern Italy

 In Belgium, Bosnia-Herzegovina, France, Greece, Germany, Italy, Serbia and Sweden our teams have provided or are providing a range of services to people recently arrived in Europe, including medical and psychological support.

 We also provide shelter, water, sanitation and essential relief items at reception centres, informal settlements and transit camps.

 Our teams in France identify young people, who have usually undertaken the journey unaccompanied, and offer them support through a day centre for minors in Paris.
 Teams there provide respite, medical care and administrative assistance through the drop-in day centre.

-MSF also runs specialised centres for the rehabilitation of survivors of torture in Athens, most of whom came across the seas seeking safety and protection in Europe.
+MSF also ran specialised centres to rehabilitate survivors of torture in Athens, most of whom came across the seas seeking safety and protection in Europe.